A provincial statutory holiday observed on the third Monday in February in most provinces.

 As the holiday is a provincial holiday, federal employees may not have the day off.
 The post will be operating and banks and restaurants are allowed to open.
 Some businesses may stay closed as opening on a holiday means they have to pay employees extra to work on a holiday.

-Observed in the Canadian provinces of Alberta, Ontario and Saskatchewan.
+Observed in the Canadian provinces of Alberta, New Brunswick, Ontario and Saskatchewan.
 This holiday celebrates the importance of families and family life to people and their communities.

 In Ontario, Family Day isn’t recognised as a holiday by the federal government, therefore federal civil servants do not have the day off.